Kinggerm/Arachis/README.md

 ## Introduction

-Arachis is a a Python library for analysing genome rearrangements.
+Arachis is a Python library for analyzing genome rearrangements.
 It allow users to reconstruct ancestral genome gene orders and infer pairwise genome differences or events.

+## Algorithms & Features

 The algorithm for reconstructing ancestral genome gene orders implemented in the script file `run_pypmag.py` is derived from the ancestral gene order reconstruction module of <a href="#PMAG">`PMAG+`</a>, with modifications: